Alternanthera brasiliana ‘Purple Knight’ with Sedum lineare ‘Variegatum’ (Photo taken on 7-3-12, #107-15).

 all-ter-NAN-ther-ah den-TAY-tah

-Alternanthera brasiliana (L.) Kuntze is the correct and accepted name for this species of Alternanthera.
+Alternanthera brasiliana (L.) Kuntze is the accepted name for this species of Alternanthera.
 It was named and described by Carl Ernst Otto Kuntz in Revisio Generum Plantarum in 1891.
 This species was first named Gomphrena brasiliana by Carl von Linnaeus and was described in Centuria II Plantarum in 1756.

 The most commonly used synonym, Alternanthera dentata (Moench) Scheygrond was named and described by *Arie Scheygrond in Flora of Suriname in 1932.
 It was earlier described as Alternanthera dentata (Moench) Stuchlík ex R.E.Fr. by Jaroslav Stuchlík then by Klas Robert Elias Fries in Repertorium Specierum Novarum Regni Vegetabilis in 1913 giving credit to Stuchlík’s description.
 I don’t know why this earlier description was invalid… The basionym was Gomphrena dentata Moench as named and described by Conrad Moench in Supplementum ad Methodum in 1802.